LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

 Now, for `$this->authorize()` to work, we need to actually **define** the Gates for the application.
-Currently the permissions are in our database, but depending on the current user's role, we need to set every Gate to true/false value for the user.
+Currently, the permissions are in our database, but depending on the current user's role, we need to set every Gate to a true/false value for the user.

 We will generate a Middleware specifically for that and enable that Middleware to run on every API request.